likicv/usysml-test-cases/README.md

 for the SysML v2 textual notation.
 It refers to two things: in the narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviors, however what exactly is included in this subset depends on the uSysML version (see the table below).
-Please note: the uSysML project isn't a SysML v2 implementation.

 The purpose of uSysML versioning is to define a scope that will limit considerations required for the development of test cases.